 How the Program Works

-After the birth of the baby, the mother returns monthly to continue CO monitoring and, if proven to be smoke-free, receives a $25 monthly voucher for diapers for up to 6-12 months postpartum.
-The mother may use her voucher for any brand or size of diapers at Walmart and / or local participating stores.
+- After the birth of the baby, women return monthly to continue CO monitoring and if proven to be smoke-free, receive a monthly diaper voucher for up to twelve months postpartum.

 Training and Technology

-BABY & ME™ Tobacco Free Program collaborates with local and state agencies that provide prenatal and/or postpartum services to women.
-A one-day training class provides agencies and facilitators with the information and materials necessary to implement and enroll women in the BABY & ME™ Tobacco Free Program.
-Each site has the ability to implement the program in the departments or areas that best serve their patients.
+The BABY & ME – Tobacco Free Program collaborates with local and state agencies that provide prenatal and/or postpartum services to women.
+A one-day training class provides agencies and facilitators with the information and materials necessary to implement and enroll women into the program.